 Don’t wear flashy jewelry (think about the Rolex story!), clothing or accessories.

 If you’re going to the beach take only with a cheap towel with you and at most a few Reais for a drink.
 Nothing else.
 Leave everything else like cell phone, camera, etc. in your accommodation.
 Even if you are traveling with several people and one person always stays with your stuff.
-You’ll soon realize that no Brazilian goes to the beach with huge luggage.
+You will quickly notice: no one, but really no Brazilian goes to the beach with huge luggage.
 Food and drinks are usually purchased on site at booths, beach bars or from passing vendors.

 Especially with flashy camera equipment: pay attention to where you are!
 I actually used my camera, a Canon 5D Mark IV, in Rio, which gave me a lot of bellyache, since it is very expensive after all.
 However, I had already prepared it for travel anyway, so that it wouldn’t look conspicuous: I never use the enclosed camera strap, which, at least for Canon and Nikon, not only indicates the brand, but also the exact model.
 These straps are really noticeable.
 Most of the time I’ll put the camera on my cross-body strap, or I use old straps from analog cameras.
 I also cover model numbers etc. on the camera and lenses with black masking tape.
 Especially the red ring of Canon’s L lenses is quite eye-catching and immediately gives away professional equipment.